 A principal is the custodian of a school.
-In India this role is both administrative and academic.
+In India, this role is both administrative and academic.
 This means that a principal must completely monitor the pedagogical processes taking place in the school.
 This includes the training and behavior of teachers along with the behavior and safety of students.

 Tell us about some of the challenges you face as a principal every day...

-The hardest part is maintaining the human relationships.
+The hardest part is maintaining human relationships.
 We are quite like politicians in this respect.
 We have to address a huge number of parents with diverse views.
-This often means that we can’t satisfy everybody.
+This often means that we can't satisfy everybody.
 So, we end up facing criticism regardless of what we choose to do.
-Sometimes, this criticism is very hurtful, especially when we do something good and people criticise it.
+Sometimes, this criticism is very hurtful, especially when we do something good and people criticize it.

 What do you think is the most rewarding part of being a school principal?